Prague Metro Station Interior

 Understanding the Prague Metro Lines

-Prague metro network showing the three metro lines in Prague
+Prague metro map network showing the three metro lines in Prague

 Line A runs from Nemocnice Motol in the west to Depo Hostivař in the east.